SeanSun6814/WaterfallExplorer/README.md

 # Quick start

+## Installation

 This app is designed with Electron.
-It currently only supports `Windows`, but plans to add support for `Mac` and `Linux`.
+It currently supports `Windows` (tested on Windows 11) and `Linux` (tested on Ubuntu 20.04).
+I will add support for `Mac` when I can afford a Macbook :).

-To get started, [download lastest installer here](https://github.com/SeanSun6814/WaterfallExplorer/tree/main/builds).
+To get started on `Windows`, [download lastest installer here](https://drive.google.com/drive/folders/1M8ihFT5b3NCnzNC-W0Ped8mnOT1HPW1w?usp=sharing).
 Run the installer.

-Enjoy!
+To get started on `Linux`, [download lastest app package here](https://drive.google.com/drive/folders/1M8ihFT5b3NCnzNC-W0Ped8mnOT1HPW1w?usp=sharing).
+Unzip the package, and run the executable in the terminal `./waterfallexplorer`.

+## Getting started

 _The app is normally hidden in the background.
 Use the global hotkey [`Alt + E`] to bring it up!_

-To add a folder to the leftmost "shortcuts column", first copy the path to clipboard.
+Add your commonly used folders to the leftmost shortcuts column!
+To do that, first copy the path of the folder to clipboard (using `Ctrl + C` in the app).
 Then hit `Ctrl + A` to add.
+Alternatively, use the context menu by right clicking on the folder.
 See below for more details.

 For help, hit `Ctrl + H`.
 Alternatively, use the context menu by right clicking on empty space.